 RCN Yorkshire & The Humber - by your side and on your side

-There are many benefits to becoming a full member of the RCN.
-As well as providing free access to a wide range of professional and educational resources, such as the RCN e-library, members have access to RCN Direct, which provides free telephone advice to members from 8.30am to 8.30pm, 365 days a year on 0345 772 6100.
+As well as having free access to a wide range of professional and educational resources, such as the RCN e-library, members also have access to RCN Direct, which offers free telephone advice to members from 8.30am to 8.30pm, 365 days a year on 0345 772 6100.

 Professional support for you

 Health care assistants and assistant practitioners are valued members of the nursing team and play a crucial role in delivering health care across all sectors and in many specialities.
-We know that roles in health care are no longer defined by job titles.
 Whether you're a care worker, health care support worker, nursing auxiliary or assistant practitioner, our broad membership criteria means you can join the RCN.